 Guardianship is a proceeding whereby a court determines whether an individual lacks capacity to manage their financial or personal affairs.
 Often guardianship can be avoided with proper legal planning.

 If Guardianship proceedings are necessary to protect an individual, a hearing will be held before a judge in the probate court.
 The judge will determine whether or not the person is incapacitated to the extent that they require a Guardian of the Estate and/or a Guardian of the Person.
 The Judge will also select the individual or individuals who will serve as Guardian.
 Once a Guardian has been appointed, regular reports and accounting must be made to the court.

 In order for someone to be judged incapacitated, evidence of poor decision making would need to be brought before a judge who specializes in determining capacity.
 If the judge rules that an individual is incapacitated, a guardian would be appointed.
 Often, less-restrictive alternatives to guardianship can be arranged with proper legal assistance.

 Guardianship should be the last resort considered for someone with diminished capacity.
 The process is expensive, invasive, time consuming, and burdensome.
-With proper estate planning, guardianship can often be avoided.
+With proper estate planning completed by an elder law estate planning attorney, guardianship can often be avoided.

 A Directive to Physicians, or Living Will, is a document that specifies the type of medical and personal care you would want should you lose the ability to make and communicate your own decisions, and have a terminal diagnosis.
 Anyone over the age of 18 may execute an advance directive, and this document is legally binding in Texas.
 Your Living Will can set out the circumstances under which you would not like your life to be prolonged if, for example, you were in a coma with no reasonable chance of recovery.